comsc335/comsc335.github.io/_sources/syllabus/policies.md

 Wherever possible, assignments will have their overall grade point value attached to them.
 ```

-### Worksheets: 25%
+### Worksheets: 24%

 These are guided assignments that are "lightly graded" -- the grade is based on autograded components as well as good faith effort and completion.
-The worksheets are designed to introduce the skills and concepts needed to prepare for the larger assignments.
-There will be **five** worksheets over the course of the semester, worth 5% each.
+The worksheets are designed to introduce the skills and concepts needed to prepare for the homeworks.
+There will be **four** worksheets over the course of the semester, worth 6% each.

 ### Homeworks: 40%